FatProteins/master-thesis-code/README.md

 - https://github.com/FatProteins/etcd-fork
 - https://github.com/FatProteins/bft-smart-fork

-Make sure to change `REMOTE_DEPLOYMENT_DIR` in `deploy/cluster/.env` according to your remote directory.
+Make sure to change `REMOTE_DEPLOYMENT_DIR` in `deploy/cluster/.env` according to your remote directory when using a cluster setup.
+Also, change the location of the BFT-SMaRt fork in `build-bftsmart-client.sh` and adjust cluster-specific information, i.e. user and host.
 For the BFT-SMaRt client, a Dockerfile is provided `Dockerfile-bftsmart-client`.
 For etcd, the client is run without docker.